heal-research/TreesearchLib/README.md

 #### Algorithm parameters

-An overview of selveral parameters that the algorithms support:
+An overview of several parameters that the algorithms support:

  * filterWidth - when set considers only the first filterWidth branches from a state for expansion
  * depthLimit - search up to a specific depth only, useful, e.g., when states would be able to expand infinitely